 “The Brazos Valley community is invited help us celebrate the diversity and scope of this year’s student work,” said Melissa Butcher, a graduate Viz student and event organizer.

-The grand finale of Viz-a-GoGo 25 is a public screening of time-based work beginning at dusk Saturday, May 5 in the Palace Theater, 105 S. Main St. The screening will be accentuated by student-produced segments, woven into the show, that depict this year’s Viz-a-GoGo theme, “Event Horizon.”
+The grand finale of Viz-a-GoGo 25 was a public screening of time-based work beginning at dusk Saturday, May 5 in the Palace Theater, 105 S. Main St. The screening was accentuated by student-produced segments, woven into the show, that depicted this year’s Viz-a-GoGo theme, “Event Horizon.”